 Overall, I’d recommend investing in this house, as you will eventually pay off the mortgage later in the game.

-If you don’t find this helpful house in Starfield, you can unequip the Dream Home trait, and the bank will revoke your access to the house.
+If you don’t find this helpful house, you can unequip the Dream Home trait, and the bank will revoke your access to the house.
 Here is how you can do that:

 Go to New Atlantis and meet Landry Hollifield at the headquarters of Galbank.